-In Short, some of the key differences between a French Press and Aeropress are: Design, Brewing Style, Time, Taste and Amount of Coffee Made.
+The key differences between a French Press and Aeropress are:

-Although similar in some respects, The AeroPress and French Press have very different brewing nuances that in the end will appeal to different coffee drinkers and their particular taste preference
+Although similar in some respects, The AeroPress and French Press have very different brewing nuances that will appeal to different coffee drinkers and their particular taste preference

-In this article I will go over each of the major differences between them and in the end, let you decide which one might work better for you.
-So lets get started:
+In this article I will go over the major differences between the French Press and Aeropress coffee brewing methods and in the end, let you decide which one might work better for you.
+So, lets get started.